KevinAlavik/WinterOS-Firmware/PROTOCOL.md

 ##### Device info table for a video device

-The remaining fields are expected to be as follows:
+The table is expected to contain the following fields:

 | Offset | Size | Name        | Description                                          |
 |--------|------|-------------|------------------------------------------------------|